SolaceProducts/terraform-provider-solacebroker/docs/resources/msg_vpn_bridge_tls_trusted_common_name.md

 "backup" - The Bridge is used for the backup virtual router.
 "auto" - The Bridge is automatically assigned a virtual router at creation, depending on the broker's active-standby role.
 </pre>
- Deprecated since 2.18.
+ Deprecated since SEMP API version 2.18.
 Common Name validation has been replaced by Server Certificate Name validation.
 - `msg_vpn_name` (String, Deprecated) The name of the Message VPN.
-Deprecated since 2.18.
+Deprecated since SEMP API version 2.18.
 Common Name validation has been replaced by Server Certificate Name validation.
 - `tls_trusted_common_name` (String, Deprecated) The expected trusted common name of the remote certificate.
-Deprecated since 2.18.
+Deprecated since SEMP API version 2.18.
 Common Name validation has been replaced by Server Certificate Name validation.

+### Read-Only

+- `id` (String) Placeholder identifier attribute.